150 ways YOU can help keep Hyde Park beautiful

 - Remember the joy of driving around as a child and looking at all the holiday lights and decorations?
 Contribute to the wonder of the season by decorating the exterior of your home or business for the holidays.

-- Sign up for beekeeping classes at the Boston Bee School, and start an apiary in your backyard.
+- Join the Boston Area Beekeepers Association to learn about beekeeping and how to start an apiary in your backyard.

 - Is there a blank wall you think would look nice with a mural?
 Contact the Mayor’s Mural Crew.